-3000 years ago the Prophet Samuel spent a whole “chapter” – whatever that may have meant in real time – warning the Jewish people against restructuring their tribal society into a monarchy.
+3000 years ago the Prophet Samuel spent a whole “chapter” – whatever that may have meant in real time – warning the Jewish people against giving their power away, and restructuring their tribal society into a monarchy.

-Samuel talked about how this re-structuring would hijack the people’s labour for the royal elite, how the people’s rights would be eroded, what would happen to their access to land, how their wealth would trickle up to the crown, and how their young people would be marshalled into wars which would serve royal interests and not the common good.
-(It all gets spelled out in summary form in I Samuel 8).
+Neither God nor the prophet Samuel thought that was a good idea.
+With a discernible incredulity Samuel explains how this political re-structuring will hijack the people’s labour for the royal elite, how the people’s individual rights will be eroded, what will happen to their access to land (essential for life), how their wealth will trickle up to the crown, and how their young people will be marshalled into wars engineered to serve royal interests and not the common good.
+God’s word, however, is ignored.

-Jesus taught his disciples (in Matthew 20 & 23, Mark 10 and Luke 22) that they were to be a counterculture, living their lives without a hint of the kind of feudalisation endemic to wider (his word was “gentile”) society.
-Chains of command and obedience, with an unaccountable elite and a disempowered serfdom, were not a part of his divine vision for human society.
+Jesus taught his disciples (in Matthew 20 & 23, Mark 10 and Luke 22) to be a counterculture, living their lives without a hint of the kind of feudalization endemic to wider (his word was “gentile”) society.
+Chains of command and obedience, authority and subservience, an unaccountable elite and a disempowered serfdom, were not a part of his divine vision for human society.
 “It must not be so among you,” he told his followers.
-And in his own relations to the civic and religious social structures of the day, Jesus showed his disciples what he meant.
+And in his own fearless relations with the civic and religious social structures of the day, Jesus showed his disciples how that might look.

 My study of history began in earnest in high school.
 Our curriculum began with a look at ancient Britain’s Feudal Order and the Heptarchy.
-By beginning there our syllabus framed the country’s history as a sequence of tableaux, dramatising the struggle away from feudalism and to other forms and structures.
-Government by crown or unaccountable powers, the feudalization of society and the trickle-up of wealth of course do not need to sport the name of “monarchy.”
+By beginning there our syllabus framed the country’s history as a sequence of tableaux, dramatising the struggle away from feudalism, to monarchy, to constitutional monarchy and gropingly towards other fmore democratic forms and structures.

-In the UK and Australia, for instance, many crown powers have long been co-opted to the office of the Prime Minister.
-In these countries it is the Prime Minister who will appoint ministers and judges, determine the speaker of parliament, call royal commisions, appoint quangos, in the UK create new “lords”, distribute honours, and take our young people to war, for instance.
-The Australian Prime Minister, apparently, can abrogate all Australian legal authority – as did John Howard a decade ago – to turn boats around mid ocean in order to avoid having to process the claims of asylum seekers – by invoking British crown power to trump even the highest of Australian laws.
+However feudalist energies and the trickle-up of wealth find ways of expressing themselves in every generation and in every political structure.
+In the UK and Australia, for instance, many crown powers have long been co-opted to intelligence agencies and to the office of the Prime Minister.
+In the UK and Australia it is the Prime Minister who will appoint ministers and judges, determine the speaker of parliament, call royal commisions, appoint quangos, in the UK create new “lords”, distribute honours, and take our young people to war, for instance.
+A decade ago John Howard demonstrated that the Australian Prime Minister can abrogate every Australian legal authority to turn boats around mid ocean in order to avoid observing agreed international law that would oblige us to process the claims of refugees seeking asylum.
+PM Howard did this by invoking British crown power to trump even the highest laws and courts of Australia.